This post has been updated as of October 2019

 So, the next time you feel like skipping town, but don’t know where to go, bookmark and refer back to this list of amazing sites that will help you find cheap flights without a specific destination in mind.

-You may also like: How to Snag A Glitch Fare
+You may also like: How to Spot a Glitch Fare & Fly for Cheap

 Need more tips?
 Check out my fellow blogger friend, Lauren from Ciao Chicago, post on How to Fly on a Budget.